Learn the basic rules and structure of nurse’s notes

 - What can be omitted / what cannot

 - What is the most important information

-- What is the focus
+- What is the focus of this note

 Sometimes you deliberately omit writing a note.
 You should critically think and prioritize what needs to be documented.
 Remember, you are the nurse in charge.
 Use your own judgment.
 You have to protect yourself, protect your employer and protect your patients.

 Rule # 3 Keep time and date records

 When incidents happen, you must display the sequence of events as it unfolded.
 This might be easily overlooked.
 Every significant part of your story should be time stamped.
 Failing to do so can create a contradictory story line.
 Time stamping is specially important when you are trying to document a complex event.
 Emergencies, change of conditions involving 3rd parties, important events that happened at various times, orders given and so on.

 Some notes can be written quickly, others you might have to spend over an hour.
 If you are documenting that a patient had a fever that was relieved with Tylenol is one thing.
 But if you are documenting an emergency or a behavior situation involving bodily harm it is quite another.
 Always review and show it to your DON before closing it.